 |Avant WS (WorldSpeak)||Amharic, Armenian, Cabo Verdean, Chin (Hakha), Chuukese, Czech, Filipino (Tagalog), Haitian Creole, Hawaiian, Hmong, Ilocano, Kannada, Marathi, Marshallese, Samoan, Somali Maay Maay, Somali Maxaa, Tamil, Telugu, Turkish, Urdu, Vietnamese, Yup'ik, Zomi|

 |Custom test||All other languages including ASL||Please register and a specialist will reach out to you regarding your custom test.|

 Step 1: Register

 Please register below for the World Language Biliteracy Testing.
-Registration closes two weeks before each test date.
 You will receive confirmation of registration via the email you register with at least two weeks prior to test date.
-In order to earn credit, students must be able to read, write, speak AND understand the language in which they are being tested.
+In order to earn credit, students must write in, speak in, read in, AND listen in the language in which they are being tested.

 Step 2: Test day